2025 Honour Award Recipients

 Toronto, ON

-The John Bradley Young Educator Award recognizes excellence and effectiveness in education in anesthesia.
+Given in recognition of excellence and effectiveness in education in anesthesia.

 CAS Outstanding Volunteer Award

-Awarded to a CAS member who has made a significant and sustained contribution to the Society and has helped improve its image as a volunteer.
+This award is given in recognition of excellence in supporting CAS through volunteering and is awarded to a CAS member who has made a significant and sustained contribution to the Society and has helped improve its image as a volunteer.

 Research Recognition Award

-Montreal, QC
+Quebec, QC

-Presented by the Canadian Anesthesiologists’ Society to honour a senior investigator who has made major contributions to anesthesia research in Canada
+Presented by the Canadian Anesthesiologists’ Society to honour a senior investigator who has made major contributions to anesthesia research in Canada.